Listening Comprehension in a Foreign Language – 12 Ways to Improve It

 11) PASSIVE LISTENING

 Many people equate listening to a purely passive activity.
-Nothing necessary but crash in your armchair and start your favorite podcast!
+Nothing needed but crash in your armchair and start your favorite podcast!
 Of course, there is nothing wrong with it, and I usually prefer this type of listening.
-There is an alternative - active listening.
+But, there is an alternative - active listening.

 While listening actively, you should try to make a note of the recording text and words you do not know.
 Although this is a time-consuming process, it has a positive impact on your understanding.